 Support amounts and period

-Students selected for the IRCMS Fellowship will be appointed as Teaching Assistant (TA) for master's students and will receive 87,200 yen per month until graduation.
-Doctoral students will be employed as Research Assistant (RA) or Teaching Assistant (TA), and will receive 90,000 JPY per month for 10 months.
+Students selected for the IRCMS Fellowship will be appointed as Teaching Assistant (TA) for master's students and will receive a maximum of 87,200 yen per month for up to 22 months (10 months plus 12 months), until the completion of your master's program.
+Doctoral students will be employed as Research Assistant (RA) and will receive a maximum of 97,600 JPY per month for 10 months.
 A newly enrolled student will receive the salary from December this year due to several HR procedures required to set up a contract.
 A student who is already enrolled will receive from October this year.

 NOTE: